 The 108th Congress was sworn in on January 7, 2003.
 Prior to the war, it held several hearings on the progress of post-war reconstruction.
 During the war and in its aftermath, several Members applauded the performance of the U.S. military and the overthrow of the regime.
 Some Members, however, have criticized the Administration for inadequate planning for the post-war period in light of major looting and disorder in Iraq's cities after the fall of the regime.
 Criticism of post-war planning has escalated as attacks on U.S. occupation forces have mounted, although the Administration and others say U.S. casualties are relatively light and that the resistance is not jeopardizing overall U.S. objectives for Iraq.
 Several Committees are conducting inquiries into why substantial amounts of WMD have not been found in Iraq to date.
-Some Members of both parties have also expressed concern about the costs of the U.S. occupation, and several Members have called on the Administration to take greater steps to persuade other countries to share the burden of peacekeeping in and reconstruction of Iraq.
+Some Members of both parties have also expressed concern about the costs of the U.S. occupation, particularly in light of the Administration's September 2003 request for an additional \$87 billion in funding, and several Members have called on the Administration to take greater steps to persuade other countries to share the burden of peacekeeping in and reconstruction of Iraq.
+Others have called for an increase in the number of U.S. troops in Iraq or re-evaluation of the mix of U.S. forces to ensure that the skill set of the U.S. force matches the needs of reconstruction.